-Public consultations are now underway for a major campaign opposing plans for a major wind farm on the edge of the Yorkshire Dales.
+Public consultations are now underway for a major campaign opposing plans for a wind farm on the edge of the Yorkshire Dales.

 The proposed Hope Moor Wind Farm would see 23 turbines, each measuring up to 200 metres high, built on moorland between Richmond and Teesdale, south of Stang Forest.